liferay/liferay-docs-dxp-cloud/user/articles/08-reference/02-configuration-via-lcp-json.markdown

 # Configuration via LCP.json

-DXP Cloud uses the `LCP.json` file to configure your services' containers.
-Each service has a `LCP.json` file that you can use to specify the following
+Each service in your DXP Cloud environments has an `LCP.json` file that you can use to configure the service.
+You can configure properties like the service ID, memory, number of CPUs, environment variables, volumes, and much more.

-properties:
+This table lists the properties you can add to `LCP.json`:

 Field | Type | Default Value | Description |
 ----- | ---- | ------------- | ----------- |